 Most of the clients served have Down syndrome.

-We reach more than 4,000 in in the community annually through educational outreach as part of our inspirational Hand Bell and Chime Choirs.
+We reach more than 4,000 in in the community annually through volunteer efforts, our inspirational Bell and Chime Choir, and more!

 In addition to providing direct services to individuals and their families, ARC advocates and brings awareness to the community about developmental disabilities.
 ARC also partners with community based organizations, colleges, high schools, Special Olympics, and other agencies to provide opportunities to over 350 volunteers each year.
 ARC volunteers bring a rich diversity to our programs and extend our reach in the community for educational and informative outreach opportunities.